What is water backup coverage?

 Water backup coverage doesn’t cover overland flooding.
 Home insurance excludes flood damage, even with a water backup endorsement.
 You will need a flood insurance policy to cover water that enters your home from an overland source, including heavy rain or a storm surge.

-Damage due to wear and tear or maintenance issues is not covered by homeowners insurance, even with a backup endorsement.
+Damage due to wear and tear or maintenance issues is not covered by homeowners' insurance, even with a backup endorsement, nor is maintenance or replacement of sump pumps.

 “This coverage will not cover [replacement of] a sump pump, just the items or area damaged by the sump pump.
 It will not cover flood damage caused by flooding, waves, tsunamis, or tidal water, or maintenance issues or negligence,” Mckenzie says.